9600dev/llmvm/README.md

 # LLMVM

-This project is a research prototype that enables a Large Language Model (LLM) to break down user tasks into manageable sub-tasks, and then schedule and oversee their execution on an intepreted virtual machine, collaboratively addressing syntax and semantic errors through a back-and-forth dialogue.
+This project is a research prototype that enables a Large Language Model (LLM) to break down user tasks into manageable locally executable sub-tasks, and then schedule and oversee their execution on an intepreted virtual machine (in this case, Python), collaboratively addressing syntax and semantic errors through a back-and-forth dialogue.

-## The Problem

-ChatGPT supports 'function calling' by passing a query (e.g. "What's the weather in Boston") and a JSON blob with the signatures of supporting functions available to be called locally (i.e. def get_weather(location: str)...).
-Examples seen [here](https://medium.com/@lucgagan/understanding-chatgpt-functions-and-how-to-use-them-6643a7d3c01a).

-However, this interaction is usually User Task -> LLM decides what helper function to call -> local host calls helper function -> work with result, and does not allow for arbitrary deconstruction of a task into a series of helper function calls that can be intermixed with both control flow, or cooperative sub-task execution.

-This prototype shows that LLM's are capable of taking a user task, reasoning about how to deconstruct the task into sub-tasks, understanding how to program, schedule and execute those sub-tasks on its own or via a virtual machine, and working with the VM to resolve error cases.
-We ask the LLM to use [Starlark](https://github.com/bazelbuild/starlark) expressed as [A-normal form](https://en.wikipedia.org/wiki/A-normal_form) as the programming language, and execute Starlark statement-by-statement on a local Python interpreter.
-When errors arise (syntax errors, exceptions, or semantic problems), we pause execution and work with the LLM to understand and resolve the error by exposing the locals dictionary, and allowing the LLM to "debug" the current execution state.
+Let's look at an example of breaking down the user task: ```"Go to the https://ten13.vc/team website, extract the list of names, and then get me a summary of their LinkedIn profiles."```

 ## Example Walkthrough

-We will walk through what happens when handing LLMVM the query: `"Go to the https://ten13.vc/team website, extract the list of names, and then get me a summary of their LinkedIn profiles."`
+Fire up the tool ```python repl.py``` and submit the user task:

 ![](docs/2023-08-23-12-18-41.png)

-This is the Starlark code returned from ChatGPT 3.5 when passing the query + [prompt](https://github.com/9600dev/llmvm/blob/master/prompts/starlark/starlark_tool_execution.prompt) pair:
+Starlark code is returned from ChatGPT 3.5 when passing the user task query + [prompt](https://github.com/9600dev/llmvm/blob/master/prompts/starlark/starlark_tool_execution.prompt) pair:

 ```python
 var1 = download("https://ten13.vc/team")  # Step 1: Download the webpage